 1953.
 A little further up and on the opposite side of the road to the old police house, arriving at the corner with Fernham Road where the service station would later be built.
 The tall chimney of the dairy and the Folly can be seen in the background across the field.
 The white terraced houses have just been built in the new Marlborough Gardens development.

 1986.
-The Eagle Motors Service Station still here.
+The Eagle Motors Service Station on the corner with Fernham Road.
 It was very busy when all traffic passed through Faringdon but when the bypass was opened in 1979, the trade dropped away.
 By 1991 it had moved to the end of Park Road and the site was redeveloped for new housing – Clock Tower Court..